-Requirement 12 x learning captures per phase of training, minimum 1 per month.
-Refer to RACP Flexible Training Policy for further information on part-time training (item 4.2).
-Description The learning capture is a work-based assessment that involves a trainee capturing, and reflecting on, professional development activities, including evidence of work-based learning linked to specific learning goals.
-Purpose The learning capture assists trainees to reflect on experiences, promotes critical thinking, and connects these to a trainee's learning goals and professional development.
+12 learning captures per phase of training, minimum 1 per month.

+Refer to [RACP Flexible Training Policy](#) for information on part-time training (item 4.2).

+The learning capture is a work-based assessment that involves a trainee capturing, and reflecting on, professional development activities, including evidence of work-based learning linked to specific learning goals.

+The learning capture assists trainees to reflect on experiences, promotes critical thinking, and connects these to a trainee's learning goals and professional development.
 It is also a valuable mechanism for trainees to enhance their understanding of complex topics and less common experiences that may be difficult to encounter in traditional training.

-How to complete it The learning capture is completed via TMP under the assessment requirements tab.
-For more information on how to complete a learning capture review the training resources .
+The learning capture is completed via [TMP](#) under the 'assessment requirements' tab.

+For more information on how to complete a learning capture review the [training resources](#).